Publications and stories

 We document our artworks and analyse their use in Te Papa’s activities, such as exhibitions.
 We also examine the role of art within a bicultural and interdisciplinary museum.

 We work with other Te Papa teams to develop new ways to engage Te Papa’s audiences, through education initiatives and interpretation.

 Research partnerships and advice

-We collaborate with other arts institutions, universities, and professional associations to research artists, art works, and related topics.
+We collaborate with other art institutions, universities, and professional associations to research artists, artworks, and related topics.
 For example, Te Papa has a Memorandum of Understanding with Victoria University of Wellington.
 This partnership recognises the mutually beneficial research opportunities and resources across the two organisations.